 President Lincoln's Thanksgiving Proclamation of 1863

-After signing the Declaration of Independence, General George Washington issued an order placing a chaplain in each regiment.
+After signing the Declaration of Independence, General George Washington issued an order placing a chaplain in each regimen.

 Armed Forces Training